halon/halon-docker/README.md

 # Halon containers

-This repository contains instructions on how to build container images of our [Halon MTA](https://halon.io/product/) components as well as the [threat protection](https://halon.io/product/asav/) components we provide.
+This repository contains instructions on how to build container images of our [Halon Engage & Protect](https://halon.io/) components as well as the threat protection components we provide.
 It also includes sample configurations for deploying these container images on [K8s](https://kubernetes.io) (Kubernetes).

 ## Components